-Attending, teaching, presenting, or participating in or at an approved live continuing legal education course.
+Attending, teaching, presenting, or participating in or at an approved realtime continuing legal education course.

-Listening to or viewing an approved pre-recorded continuing legal education course provided it was recorded less than five years prior.
+Listening to or viewing an approved recorded continuing legal education course provided it was recorded less than five years prior to the view date.

 Alternative Ways to Earn Credit

-Participating in a structured mentoring program approved by the MCLE Board, provided the mentoring is free to the mentee and the mentor is an active licensed legal professional of the WSBA in good standing and has been admitted to the practice of law in Washington for at least five years.
-Click here for more details and access to the MCLE Board approved self directed mentoring program materials.
+Participating in a structured mentoring program approved by the MCLE Board, provided the mentoring is free to the mentee and the mentor and mentee are both active licensed legal professionals of the WSBA in good standing.
+The mentor needs to have been admitted to the practice of law in Washington for at least five years.
+Find more details and access to the MCLE Board approved self-directed mentoring program materials here.

 Pro Bono Service

-Providing pro bono legal services through a Qualified Legal Service Provider (QLSP) as defined in Washington Supreme Court Admission and Practice Rule (APR) 1.
-Here is a list of QLSPs.
+Providing pro bono legal services through a Qualified Legal Service Provider (QLSP) as defined in APR 1.
+Visit the QLSP directory to find a QLSP.